alyoshenka/dibiasky/src/pages/About.md

 ![arch_webcloud](https://github.com/alyoshenka/dibiasky/assets/38815390/d881cfd1-49da-4bc4-85b0-631450e2e73e)

-That local device then utilizes our Neopolitan library to display messages, dispatching to the LED board or a graphical representation based on its operating system
+That local device then utilizes the `Neopolitan` library to display messages, dispatching to the LED board or a graphical representation based on its operating system

 ### No but really, *how does it work*?